Suns rally in 4th, beat Mavs 112-104 for 11th straight win

 Phoenix struggled at times with turnovers but made up for it with 14-for-29 shooting from 3-point range.
 Bridges was 7 of 7 from the field, going 3 of 3 on 3s.

 Dallas has lost eight straight to the Suns.
 Kristaps Porzingis led the Mavs with 23 points and 12 rebounds.
-Jalen Brunson and Tim Hardaway Jr. each had 18.
+Jalen Brunson and Tim Hardaway Jr. each had 18 points.

+Dallas coach Jason Kidd said his team simply didn’t make enough shots to win against one of the NBA’s best teams.

+“If we are going to rely on shooting the 3 we’ve got to make them,” Kidd said.
+“We had a lot of open looks that didn’t go down.
+We have to get better at that.
+For them, they had a lot of open looks that went down.

 DONCIC UPDATE